-The IEEE/AESS Radar Systems Panel is a group of about 30 people, each of whom is highly experienced with radar system analysis and development.
-These experts come from government, industry, and universities, from the United States, the United Kingdom, Canada, France, and Italy.
-They meet at least twice yearly to consider and take actions relating to radar conferences, publications, education, and standards.
+The IEEE/AESS Radar Systems Panel is a group of about 40 people, each of whom is highly experienced with radar system analysis and development.
+These experts come from government, industry, and universities, from the United States, Canada, Europe, and China.
+They meet twice yearly to consider and take actions relating to radar conferences, publications, education, and standards.

 1. The Radar Systems Panel (RSP) is a Technical Panel of the IEEE Aerospace and Electronics Systems Society (AESS) and its activities should be in line with the purposes of the AESS.

 2. The purpose of the Panel is: